bringauto/fleet-protocol/README.md

 ## Communication protocol

-The [ProtoBuf] (see [Protobuf version]) is used to serialize and deserialize messages.
+[ProtoBuf] (see [Protobuf version]) is used to serialize and deserialize messages.
 The message format specification can be found in the protobuf folder.

-Each message must be prefixed with a four bytes long (uint32_t data type) header, which holds information about the size of the ProtoBuf message.
+Each message must be prefixed with a four bytes long (uint32_t data type) header, which holds information about the size of the Protobuf message.

-Check the Fleet Protocol v2 documentation tolearn more about the system architecture:
+Check the Fleet Protocol v2 documentation to learn more about the system architecture:

 - [Summary] - overall high-level summary
 - [Fleet Protocol Requirements]